juxor/afaq/markdown/secH2.md

 Moreover, the logic of dismissing anarchism as _"non-proletarian"_ because it organised _"newly proletarianised peasants"_ is simply laughable.
-After all, capitalism needed landless labours in order to start.
+After all, capitalism needed landless labourers in order to start.
 This meant that the first proletarians lived in rural areas and were made up of ex-peasants.
 When these ex-peasants arrived in the towns and cities, they were still _"newly proletarianised peasants."_ To ignore these groups of workers would mean